huggingface/distil-whisper/training/README.md

 For example, the above three datasets all have splits for the German language.
 Thus, if distilling a Whisper model for German, it would be wise to use a combination of the three datasets during training, in order to cover at least three distinct domains
 (audiobooks, crowd-sourced speech, parliament recordings).
 You may wish to use a combination of open-source datasets, or a combination of open-source and individually owned datasets to cover multiple distributions and domains.
+Moreover, if you were to train on low-resource datasets (<500 hours), you could experiment with [language mixing](#3-language-mixing) to improve robustness.

 ## 2. Initialisation